shawea/blueGrass/README.md

 For example, we can animate a div/section after loading.
 But the key to blueGrass is that it is hard to do nice UI in .js views.

 To run lab examples:
-open terminal in the directory and 'python -m SimpleHTTPServer' or similar - then surf to ROOT in each folder.
+open terminal in the directory and  run 'simplehttpserver' (via npm) or similar - then surf to ROOT in each folder.

 To view, use or download this lib for your app (yes these functions are all there is):
 - http://raw.github.com/shawea/blueGrass/master/blueGrass/blueGrass.js